virtool/virtool-website/content/docs/manual/ug_subtraction/index.md

 # Delete a Subtraction

+Select the subtraction that you wish to delete.
 A subtraction can be deleted by clicking on the red trash can icon on the subtraction details page.
+A dialog box will then pop up to confirm the deletion; select **Confirm**.
 Once you start using subtractions in samples and they become _Linked Samples_, you will not be able to delete the subtraction.

+{{< video "delete_subtraction.mp4" >}}